 For such a prestigious and demanding scholarship, the National Merit Scholarship doesn’t exactly pay out; winners receive single payments of $2500.

 The good news, however, is that high PSAT scores can qualify even Commended Students for a slew of other scholarships.
 NMSC has amassed an impressive list of both Corporate-sponsored Merit Scholarship and College-sponsored Merit Scholarship awards and continues to add more.
 In fact, the organization just announced a new scholarship in conjunction with United Negro College Fund called the UNCF Achievement Capstone Program.
-Some rumors suggest that there is more money that ever at stake for teens taking the PSAT in 2015.
+In aggregate, the 8,700 awards going to National Merit Scholarship and Special Scholarship recipients have a combined value of about $44 million.

-The new PSAT may be a little bit scary and unfamiliar, presaging as it does the revised SAT, but any teen sitting for the test should take it seriously.
+There are various compelling and not-so-compelling reasons to take the PSAT, but any teen sitting for the test should take it seriously.
 High quality practice testing always delivers high experiential value.
 Students who take the PSAT/NMSQT also receive free feedback on their aptitude for 20+ AP courses and a Khan Academy study plan.
 But really strong testers have even more to gain: the PSAT/NMSQT offers a lot of opportunity and, for some fortunate students, recognition and scholarship.
 So make that PSAT this October count!